sirjak/sirjak/README.md

 # Welcome to my Candyla-- I mean GitHub ✨

-I'm Sirja, a final year IT engineering student for a bachelor's degree.
+I'm Sirja, a newly graduated IT engineer.
 During my free time, I am a gamer :video_game:, hooker :yarn: (= a crocheter), and a reader 📖.

 ## I am...
-- 🎓 Studying mobile development @ Metropolia University of Applied Sciences
+- 🎓 Metropolia University of Applied Sciences graduate, majored in mobile development
-- 🌱 Working on my thesis about migrating an older Android application to use Jetpack Compose
+- 🌱 Actively looking for a job
 - 🧡 Passionate about test automation, one day I'll be a Robot Framework wizard
 - :tulip: Especially fond of hospital, school, and library environments